-USS GRAPPLE is the last ship in the SAFEGUARD class and the newest salvage ship in the Navy.
-GRAPPLE is the second ship in the Navy to bear the name.
-On July 13, 2006, the USS GRAPPLE was transfered to the Military Sealift Command and is now operated by a civilian crew.
+USS GRAPPLE was the last ship in the SAFEGUARD class and the second ship in the Navy to bear the name.
+On July 13, 2006, the USS GRAPPLE was transfered to the Military Sealift Command and was subsequently operated by a civilian crew.
+Deactivated on October 1, 2016, the GRAPPLE is presently held in reserve at the former Philadelphia Naval Shipyard, Penn.

 |General Characteristics:||Keel Laid: April 25, 1984|